software-mansion/react-native-enriched/README.md

 Summary of what happens here:

 1. Any methods imperatively called on the input to e.g. toggle some style must be used through a `ref` of `EnrichedTextInputInstance` type.
 Here, `toggleBold` method that is called on the button press calls `ref.current?.toggleBold()`, which toggles the bold styling within the current selection.
 2. All the active styles info is emitted by `onChangeState` event.
-Set up a proper callback that accepts a `NativeSyntheticEvent<OnChangeStateEvent>` argument and you can access an object with boolean properties indicating which styles are active, such as `.isBold` in the example.
+Set up a proper callback that accepts a `NativeSyntheticEvent<OnChangeStateEvent>` argument and you can access an object with boolean properties indicating which styles are active, such as `isBold` in the example.
 Here, this info is stored in a react state and used to change colors on the button.

-## Simple Styles
+## Non Parametrized Styles

-There are currently 12 simple styles that `react-native-enriched` offers as of now:
+Supported styles:

 - **bold**
 - *italic*
 - <ins>underline</ins>
 - ~~strikethrough~~
 - `inline code`
-- headings (H1, H2, H3)
+- H1 heading
+- H2 heading
+- H3 heading
 - `codeblock`
 - > blockquote
+- ordered list
-- lists: ordered and unordered
+- unordered list

 > [!NOTE]
 > The iOS doesn't support codeblocks just yet but it's planned in the near future!

-Each of the simple styles can be just toggled the same way as in the example from [usage section](#usage); call a proper `toggle` function on the component ref.
+Each of the styles can be toggled the same way as in the example from [usage section](#usage); call a proper `toggle` function on the component ref.

-Each call toggles the simple style within the current text selection.
-We can still divide the simple styles into two categories based on how they treat the selection:
+Each call toggles the style within the current text selection.
+We can still divide styles into two categories based on how they treat the selection:

 - Inline styles (bold, italic, underline, strikethrough, inline code).
 They are being toggled on exactly the character range that is currently selected.
 When toggling the style with just the cursor in place (no selection), the style is ready to be used and will be applied to the next characters that the user inputs.